turingschool/curriculum/source/topics/cli.markdown

 For the moment, let's ignore the group and other permissions and just focus on the user's permissions in the `haha.txt` file.

 In fact, let's change the permissions so that group/other don't have access at all.

+####Changing Permissions

 Permissions are historically called modes, and the command we use to change them is called `chmod`, for _change mode_.

-The current permissions on the file are:
+As a reminder, the current permissions on the file are:

 {% terminal %}
 -rw-r--r--